DC 7722Hematologic & Lymphatic System38 CFR § 4.117

 A 10% rating requires: Requiring continuous treatment with Vitamin Binjections, Vitamin Bsublingual or high-dose oral tablets, or Vitamin Bnasal spray or gel 12 12 12.
 A 100% rating requires: For initial diagnosis requiring transfusion due to severe anemia, or if there are signs or symptoms related to central nervous system impairment, such as encephalopathy, myelopathy, or severe peripheral neuropathy, requiring parenteral Btherapy 12.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Pernicious anemia and Vitamin Bdeficiency anemia: 12 qualify for TDIU (Total Disability Individual Unemployability)?
+Can Pernicious anemia and Vitamin Bdeficiency anemia: 12 qualify for TDIU?

-What evidence do I need to establish service connection for Pernicious anemia and Vitamin Bdeficiency anemia: 12?
+What evidence supports a higher rating for Pernicious anemia and Vitamin Bdeficiency anemia: 12?

-What is the C&P exam like for Pernicious anemia and Vitamin Bdeficiency anemia: 12?
+What happens at the C&P exam for Pernicious anemia and Vitamin Bdeficiency anemia: 12?

 Get a Personalized Rating Analysis